GB flag iconENCN flag iconZH

 Image © Paha I | Dreamstime.com

 Retailers should have a mechanism to ensure that the products they place on the market meet with all the requirements of applicable legislation.
-For REACH, this will mean that the substances listed under Annex XVII restrictions should not be present in relevant materials (see the article ‘REACH – Annex XVII restrictions’).
+For REACH, this will mean that the substances listed under Annex XVII restrictions should not be present in relevant materials (see the article ‘How REACH Annex XVII affects the manufacture of consumer products’).

 Even if a supplier has its own testing regime, it is recommended that retailers also develop a compliance programme based on the random selection of samples for assessment against the requirements of Annex XVII.
 It is worth noting that unlike many safety issues raised by physical performance of a product, harmful chemicals will not always be obvious.
-Therefore, the consequences may not be known for a significant period of time after any exposure has occurred.
+Therefore, the consequences may not be known for a significant period of time after exposure has occurred.

-The REACH candidate list deals with a category of chemicals referred to as ‘Substances of Very High Concern’ (also explained in the article ‘REACH – Substances of Very High Concern’ ).
-While these substances are not explicitly banned, there is a requirement to provide information within the supply chain on their presence.
+The REACH candidate list consists of a category of chemicals referred to as ‘Substances of Very High Concern’ (also explained in the article ‘REACH – Substances of Very High Concern’).
+As of January 2025, 247 substances make up this list, but they are not explicitly banned.
+Nevertheless, it is a requirement to make their presence known to the entire supply chain and allow information regarding their presence and safe use readily available.
 This requirement extends to the retailer who sells the product to the public.
+Upon request, retailers should be prepared to provide information regarding ‘Substances of Very High Concern’ (SVHC) to members of the public within 45 days.

 Responding in 45 days – meeting the challenge